-The Company's significant cash requirements for contractual obligations as of December 31, 2024 primarily consisted of the principal and interest payments on its notes payable and long-term debt, non-cancelable lease obligations, capital spending obligations and purchase obligations.
-The principal amount of notes payable due within the next twelve months was \$398 million and long-term debt was \$3,799 million as of December 31, 2024.
-The projected interest payments over the terms of that debt due within the next twelve months and beyond were \$113 million and \$898 million, respectively, as of December 31, 2024.
-Refer to Note 14, "Debt," to the Consolidated Financial Statements in Item 8 of this report for more information.
+The Company's significant cash requirements for contractual obligations as of December 31, 2023 primarily consisted of the principal and interest payments on its notes payable and long-term debt, non-cancelable lease obligations, capital spending obligations and purchase obligations.
+The principal amount of notes payable and long-term debt was \$3,785 million as of December 31, 2023.
+The projected interest payments over the terms of that debt were \$761 million as of December 31, 2023.
+Refer to Note 14, "Notes Payable and Debt," to the Consolidated Financial Statements in Item 8 of this report for more information.

-As of December 31, 2024, non-cancelable lease obligations due within twelve months and beyond were \$46 million and \$219 million, respectively.
+As of December 31, 2023, non-cancelable lease obligations were \$225 million.
 Refer to Note 22, "Leases and Commitments," to the Consolidated Financial Statements in Item 8 of this report for more information.
-Capital spending obligations due within the next twelve months were \$111 million as of December 31, 2024.
+Capital spending obligations were \$148 million as of December 31, 2023.

-On November 16, 2022, the Company entered into a strategic partnership with Wolfspeed pursuant to which the Company invested \$500 million in Wolfspeed's convertible debt securities and simultaneously entered into an agreement under which Wolfspeed agreed to provide a silicon carbide manufacturing capacity corridor to the Company.
-Under this agreement, beginning in 2024, the Company originally expected to purchase silicon carbide parts with an aggregate total price equal to or greater than the corridor amount totaling a minimum of \$184 million, annually through 2029.
-The Company only purchased approximately \$78 million of these parts from Wolfspeed in 2024, which is lower than previously stated due to a variety of factors, including a need for flexibility based on market demands and the Company's need to secure volume commitments for replacement parts with another supplier due to Wolfspeed's rejection of orders.
-For 2025, the Company expects to purchase silicon carbide parts with an aggregate total price of approximately \$130 million.
-The Company anticipates a similar volume of purchases in 2026 and 2027.
-For 2028 and beyond, there is no established obligation.
+On November 16, 2022, the Company entered into a strategic partnership with Wolfspeed in which the Company invested \$500 million in Wolfspeed's convertible debt securities and simultaneously entered into an agreement under which Wolfspeed agreed to provide a silicon carbide manufacturing capacity corridor to the Company.
+Under this agreement, beginning in 2024, the Company will purchase silicon carbide parts with an aggregate total price equal to or greater than the corridor amount totaling a minimum of \$184 million, annually through 2029.
 On September 21, 2023, and November 15, 2023, the Company sold \$100 million and the remaining \$400 million, respectively, of the Wolfspeed convertible debt securities.
-The silicone carbine parts agreement is independent of the sale of the convertible debt securities and remains effective as of December 31, 2024.
+The silicone carbine parts agreement is independent of the sale of the convertible debt securities and remains effective as of December 31, 2023.